OscarAkaElvis/game-of-thrones-hacking-ctf/README.md

  - Start your conquer of the seven kingdoms
  - You'll need hacking skills, no Game of Thrones knowledge is required.
 But if you play, it may contains spoilers of the TV series
  - Difficulty of the CTF: Medium-High
  - Don't forget to take your map (try to find it).
-It will guide you about the natural flag order to follow
+It will guide you about the natural flag order to follow over the kingdoms
- - Listen CAREFULLY to the hints
+ - Listen CAREFULLY to the hints.
+If you are stuck, read the hints again!
  - Powerful fail2ban spells were cast everywhere.
 Bruteforce is not an option for this CTF (2 minutes ban penalty)
  - The flags are 32 chars strings.
 Keep'em all! you'll need them